NAC logo

 During the winter athletes are encouraged to attend cross country meetings either for serious competition or for training purposes

-Entry fees are always payable to the host club usually on the day of competition
+Entry fees are always payable to the host club

 Championships